Last Updated: December 13, 2024

 Auto Scheduled vs. Manually Scheduled Mode

-In Microsoft Project, "Auto Scheduled" and "Manually Scheduled" refer to two different task scheduling modes, each offering distinct approaches to planning and managing project tasks.
+In Microsoft Project, "Auto Scheduled" and "Manually Scheduled" refer to two different task scheduling modes.
+Each offers distinct approaches to planning and managing project tasks.

 Auto Scheduled Tasks